Bumper Offer - Urjas oil Just @ Rs. 1

 What is the effect of Erycin (Cipla) on the Kidneys?

-Using Erycin does not have any harmful effects on kidneys.
+Erycin does not damage the kidneys.

 What is the effect of Erycin (Cipla) on the Liver?